Amebis/GEANTLink/README.md

 ### Translating into your language

-GÉANTLink is fully localizable.
+This product is fully localizable.
 We kindly invite you to help [translating it on Transifex](https://www.transifex.com/eduroam_devel/geantlink/).